oranjuice/monero-0mq/README.md

         ...
     </state>

-makes the client go to the state `expect get info ok` when the request is made.
+makes the client go to the state `expect get info ok` when the request `get info` is made.

 Hence, there is also another state to handle the response: